Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 For the 3D turbulent scenario, we choose a forced isotropic turbulence simulation from the Johns Hopkins Turbulence Database (JHTDB) \cite{jhtdb}.
-It consists of a DNS simulation with a pseudo-spectral method using 1024$^3$ nodes in a periodic domain of size $(0,2\pi)^3$ during $T=10$~s using 5028 timesteps.
-Energy is injected to keep the total energy constant in modes such that their wave number magnitude is less than or equal to 2.
+It consists of a DNS simulation using a pseudo-spectral method with 1024$^3$ nodes in a periodic domain of size $(0,2\pi)^3$ over $T=10$~s, with 5028 timesteps.
+Energy is injected to maintain a constant total energy in modes such that their wave number magnitude is less than or equal to 2.
 We use a smaller derived dataset, taking 500 snapshots at a smaller resolution of $128^3$ using spectral downsampling.
 Finally, we shuffle all snapshots and use 400 and 100 samples for training and testing, respectively.
 The divergence of the flow field $\nabla \cdot \mathbf{u}$ is used as the metric for physics consistency.
 Figures \ref{fig:example_2D_data} and \ref{fig:v_original} show samples of our training data.